tchopra17/SpeechTherapist/README.md

-# Speechify: The Speech Correction Application.
+# Talk to Mario: The Speech Correction Application.

 Speechify is the only application designed to help children with speech impediment issues.
 The application comprises of two streams that will help children practice their annunciation.